eclipse-archived/smarthome/docs/documentation/development/guidelines.md

 1. Packages that contain classes that are not meant to be used by other bundles should have "internal" in their package name.
 1. We are using [null annotations](https://wiki.eclipse.org/JDT_Core/Null_Analysis) from the Eclipse JDT project.
 Therefore every bundle should have an **optional** `Import-Package` dependency to `org.eclipse.jdt.annotation`.
 Classes should be annotated by `@NonNullByDefault` and return types, parameter types, generic types etc. are annotated with `@Nullable` only.
-For fields that store injected services, i.e. they will never be `null` in an OSGI framework, we annotate them with
+For fields that store injected mandatory and static OSGi Declarative Services, i.e. they will never be `null` in an OSGI framework, we annotate them with

 ```java
 @NonNullByDefault({})